PublicMapping/districtbuilder/README.md

 ### Development Data

+#### Using pre-processed data for existing regions organization and project templates

+1. Load region configs with `$ ./scripts/load-region-configs`
+1. Open up a new psql shell, `# SELECT * FROM region_config;`, and pick one of the regions to use as your testing region
+1. Copy the organization yaml template `$ cp src/manage/dev-data/org.template.yaml src/manage/data/org.yaml`
+1. Open the `manage/data/org.yaml` file in a text editor, add a name and slug and edit the `regionConfig` line to match with the ID of the region config you selected
+1. Once you have the server running, create a new user on the web frontend and confirm your email
+1. Open up a new psql shell, `SELECT * FROM "user";`, and copy your user's id to the `admin` line of `mikes.yaml`
+1. Create your organization and project templates by running `./scripts/manage/update-organization data/org.yaml`

+#### Processing your own data for custom regions

 To have data to work with, you'll need to do a two step process:

 1. Process the GeoJSON for your state/region (this outputs all the static files DistrictBuilder needs to work in a local directory)